-- Prevents developing destructive habits: Those involved in sports are less likely to take drugs or smoke because they realize the impact that these destructive activities can have upon their performance.
+- Prevents developing destructive habits: The experts from the outpatient alcohol treatment center NJ have proven to the world that those involved in sports are less likely to take drugs or smoke because they realize the impact that these destructive activities can have upon their performance.

 - Promotes mental health: Physical activity is a good way to relieve stress, reduce depression and sleep well at night.

 - Helps develop discipline: Sports make you learn to set goals and then work to achieve those goals.
 You learn that by working hard that you can accomplish the things that you want to.

 - Teaches valuable life lessons: Playing sports teaches you that sometimes you win and sometimes you lose.
 You learn to accept both situations.
 It also helps you to learn to deal with disappointment and move on.

 - Increases probability of academic success: Statistics show that kids involved in sports while in high school are more likely to experience academic success and graduate from high school.

 - Helps develop teamwork and leadership skills: You learn while playing sports that you have to work together as a team to win the game!